Nutrients That Plant Based Eaters Must be Mindful of (Part 2) – Iron, DHA/EPA and Iodine + Iron and Calcium Rich Smoothie

 No need to over-complicate it.
 Now let’s jump back on the food bus (kind of like the school bus but WAY better).

 When you avoid meat, dairy and processed food, it’s easy to eat a wide variety of whole plant foods because every single meal and snack is made up of various plant foods.
-As a bonus, when you stop eating animal based foods and processed foods, you avoid the saturated fat, cholesterol, hormones, trans fats, antibiotics, sugar, artificial ingredients and other gunk that work against your health instead of for it.
+As a bonus, when you stop eating animal based foods and processed foods, you avoid the saturated fat, cholesterol, hormones, trans fats, antibiotics, sugar, artificial ingredients and other gunk that works against your health instead of for it.